 Stay on high alert for taffy, caramel, and other sticky candies that can stick to your tooth enamel and cause decay or further damage sensitive teeth.
 Also remember not to chew on hard candy or treats like peanut brittle, since you’re likely to crack a tooth.

 Of course, it’s also wise to enjoy unhealthy foods in moderation.
 Add vegetables and other healthy items to your plate as much as possible.
 If you can’t brush your teeth soon after eating a sugary treat, remember that foods like almonds and apples are actually healthy for your teeth and help stimulate saliva to clear food particles away.
 Swishing with water is also an easy technique at a party!

 Don’t overload on gifts that will tempt you into making bad decisions.
 Instead of chocolates and treats, stuff your stockings with fun electric toothbrushes and other tools that can help you and your family improve your oral health all year long.

-For more help maintaining a healthy mouth this holiday season, call (727) 888-6523 to make an appointment with Dr. Beata Carlson and Dr. Amber Gilton at Natural & Cosmetic Dentistry in Clearwater, Florida.
+For more help maintaining a healthy mouth this holiday season, call (727) 888-6523 to make an appointment with Dr. Beata Carlson and Associates at Natural & Cosmetic Dentistry in Clearwater, Florida.